logoraz/guixos-sway/README.md

 ## Establishing Bluetooth

 Bluetooth works and is automatically deployed via bluez in Guix system config, however, initial device connection first needs to be established via `blueman-manager`.

 Still working on better integration, such as auto-starting `blueman-applet` in sway config, however, it currently has a bug in it's dbus service that has yet to be addressed, see https://issues.guix.gnu.org/71528.
-Note this handles bluetooth connection interfacing with sway, i.e. detection and notifications so you can start it up in a shell (and get a ugly warning message) once in your sway session - I usually don't and things still work, but w/o notifications...
+Note this handles bluetooth connection interfacing with sway, i.e. detection and notifications so you can start it up in a shell (and get a ugly warning message) once in your sway session - I usually don't and things still work, but with out notifications...

 ## TODOs (Wish List)